All schools have a Governing Body, which is responsible for overseeing many of the strategic decisions of the school.

 The Governing Body usually meets once a term and the head teacher produces a progress report each term.

 Parent governors are elected by parents.
 When a vacancy arises parents are informed and ballot papers are issued.
+Other Governors are elected by vote of the existing governing body.

 Governor Meeting Minutes